 It’s a big, clear, screen display and an appealing, high end-appearing removable faceplate that offers at least, or some thieving prevention theft-deterrent qualities.Read More Owner Reviews Here

-How to Select The Good Marine Stereo For Your Boat
+How to Select The Best Marine Stereo For Your Boat

 As technology has really improved, marine stereos have undergone a transformation.
 No longer are you restricted to a 7″ x 2″ x 7″ box.
 Stereos are available in several shapes and sizes and the attributes that are accessible are even more diverse.
 Count on the truth that there is sure to be a model that fits your scenario, but how do you determine what that is?